 Prevents pregnancy.
 This medicine is an emergency contraceptive pill.

 EllaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to ulipristal, or if you are pregnant or breastfeeding.
+Do not use it if you had an allergic reaction to ulipristal, or if you are pregnant.

 How to Use This Medicine:

 - Take 1 tablet as soon as possible within 5 days (120 hours) after unprotected sex or failure of another birth control method.

 - If you vomit within 3 hours of the time you take this medicine, call your doctor right away.
 Your doctor may prescribe another tablet for you.

 - This medicine is only for occasional use as emergency birth control.
 It should not replace your regular birth control method.
 This medicine may be taken at any time during your monthly cycle, but do not use this medicine more than 1 time in the same monthly cycle.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.